scholzhannah/scholzhannah.github.io/CV.md

 **Teaching experience**
+- October 2025 - present: tutor for the class "Computer-assisted Mathematics"
-- Winter term 2023/2024: tutor in the class “Analysis I”
+- Winter term 2023/2024: tutor for the class “Analysis I”
-- September 2022 and September 2023: tutor in the preparatory course for freshmen of the bachelors degree in mathematics
+- September 2022 and September 2023: tutor for the preparatory course for freshmen of the bachelors degree in mathematics

 **Awards and scholarships**
-- academic years 2022/2023, 2023/2024 and 2024/2025: one-year merit scholarship “Deutschlandstipendium"
+- academic years 2022/2023, 2023/2024, 2024/2025, 2025/26: one-year merit scholarship “Deutschlandstipendium"
-- 2018: second prize in the national round of the German Mathematical Olympiad